 During varicose vein treatment in Boca Raton, it’s wise to be wary of causing further damage to your legs, but this doesn’t mean you should avoid exercise.
-On the contrary, regular exercise can be a big help in preventing varicose veins and spider veins—your veins rely on your muscles to aid in circulation, so building strong leg muscles can help you both manage and prevent vein disease.
+On the contrary, regular exercise can be a big help in preventing varicose veins and spider veins—your veins rely on your muscles to aid in circulation, so building strong leg muscles with exercises such as weightlifting can help you both manage and prevent vein disease.

 Though you should always check with Dr. Schoenhaus before adding new activities to your workout, most people can give their legs a safe weightlifting workout by: